OHIO CHAPTER OF THE AMERICAN ACADEMY OF MATRIMONIAL LAWYERS

 QUALIFICATIONS FOR MEMBERSHIP

-Be recognized by the bench and bar in his or her jurisdiction as an expert practitioner in matrimonial law.
+2. The applicant must be recognized by the bench and bar in his or her jurisdiction as an expert practitioner in the matrimonial law area.